 We all know we need amino acids to build protein in our bodies to keep us strong, but many people don’t realize how big of an impact amino acids have on our brain and neurotransmitter function.
 In fact, if we’re not getting in enough quality amino acids, the body can produce higher amounts of stress hormones and it can lead to blood sugar imbalances that also cause this.
 Amino acids contribute to a calm, stable mindset and reduced amounts of stress.
 Hemp seeds contain an abundant amount of amino acids, even comparable to those in eggs, which are thought to be one of the best sources.
 The human body can still use incomplete proteins in the body efficiently, but adding complete protein sources is also important for complete nutritional needs.
 Hemp, chia, tofu, tempeh, edamame, quinoa, spirulina, and nutritional yeast are all some of the most popular sources of complete proteins.

 B vitamins are also crucial to the body’s well-being.
 They help boost your metabolism and energy, along with neurotransmitter function.
 They help regulate stress hormones and utilize the body’s stores of fuel (from food) to nourish the brain and body.
-Hemp seeds provide a wealth of most all major B vitamins, excluding Vitamin B12.
+Hemp seeds provide a wealth of almost all major B vitamins, excluding Vitamin B12.
 Some of the top B vitamins it contains are vitamins B 1 (thiamin), vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantheonic acid), and vitamin B6 (pyridoxine).